• LAUNCH YOUR DREAM

 • CONNECT

-You Are Here Home » LAUNCH YOUR DREAM » Find Your Tribe – You Can’t Make Your Dream Come True Alone
+You Are Here Home » LAUNCH YOUR DREAM » 8 Ways to Expand Your Dream Support Team

-Find your tribeThere is this idea hidden in the psyche in America that if you work hard enough, on your own then your dream will come true, that your success rests firmly on your own shoulders, and if you don’t “make it” it’s 100% your fault.
+Find your tribeAn idea is hidden in the American psyche that if you work hard enough on your own, your dream will come true, your success rests firmly on your shoulders, and if you don’t “make it,” it’s 100% your fault.

 It’s a pretty limiting way to look at the world–don’t you think?

 Yes–I believe that we are responsible for our lives.
-It’s not fair to make the people who love you responsible for your well-being.
-They are dog-paddling through life too right next to you.
+It’s unfair to make the people who love you responsible for your well-being.
+They are dog-paddling through life, too, right next to you.

 HOWEVER.

-Your dream achievement success is based on people who reach out to you and who you reach out to collectively create change together.
+Your dream achievement success is based on the people you reach out to and who you reach out to collectively create change together.

 You can’t achieve your big dream on your own.